-KAAJEE addresses the Authentication and Authorization (AA) needs of HealtheVet-VistA Web-based applications in the J2EE environment.
-Over the long term, the Department of Veterans Affairs (VA) will provide AA services to perform end-user Authentication and Authorization enterprise wide; however, in the interim period, OI has a choice to make as to which AA mechanism(s) would be the most effective.
+KAAJEE addresses the Authentication and Authorization (AA) needs of HealtheVet-VistA Web-based applications in the Java 2 Platforms, Enterprise Edition (J2EE) environment.
+Over the long term, the Department of Veterans Affairs (VA) will provide Authentication and Authorization (AA) services to end-users enterprise wide; however, in the interim period, the Office of Information (OI) has a choice to make as to which AA mechanism(s) would be the most effective.
 This applies both to the needs of the applications themselves, as well as in anticipation of an expected migration to the future AA solution.

-Most major J2EE application servers (e.g., WebLogic 9.2 and higher and Oracle's 10g) allow enterprises to override the default source of AA and replace it with custom, enterprise-specific sources for AA.
+Most major J2EE application servers (e.g., WebLogic 10.3.6 and higher and Oracle's 11g) allow enterprises to override the default source of AA and replace it with custom, enterprise-specific sources for AA.

-KAAJEE authenticates against a VistA M Server first with Access and Verify codes via VistALink's AV connection spec (i.e., KaajeeVistaLinkConnectionSpec).
+KAAJEE Classic authenticates against a VistA M Server first with Access and Verify codes via VistALink's AV connection spec (i.e., KaajeeVistaLinkConnectionSpec).
 After the user has been properly authenticated against a VistA M Server, KAAJEE dynamically creates a temporary username and password and populates this into a Structured Query Language (SQL) database via custom Security Service Provider Interfaces (SSPIs).
 This username and password is needed for the second level/phase/pass authentication for the J2EE container.